Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Introduction

-Previously, several aspects of EM anapole DM interaction terms have been studied in the context of relic abundance measurements as well as in searches at direct detection, indirect detection, and collider experiments for the spin-1/2 case~\cite{Ho:2012bg, Ho:2012br, Gao:2013vfa, Geytenbeek:2016nfg, Latimer:2017lwm, Alves:2017uls, Kang:2018oej, Florez:2019tqr} and the spin-1 case~\cite{Hisano:2020qkq, Chu:2023zbo}.
+Previously, several aspects of EM anapole DM interaction terms have been studied in the context of relic abundance measurements as well as in searches at direct detection, indirect detection, and collider experiments for the spin-1/2 case~\cite{Ho:2012bg, Ho:2012br, Gao:2013vfa, Geytenbeek:2016nfg, Latimer:2017lwm, Alves:2017uls, Kang:2018oej, Florez:2019tqr, Bose:2023yll} and the spin-1 case~\cite{Hisano:2020qkq, Chu:2023zbo}.
 A comprehensive analysis of the U(1)$_Y$ anapole DM scenario with a spin-1/2 Majorana particle was recently conducted~\cite{Arina:2020mxo}.
-In this context, it is worthwhile to perform a generic analytic and numerical analysis characterizing the hypercharge anapole DM particle of any nonzero spin.
+On the contrary, the analysis for the spin-1 case was restricted so far to the EM anapole DM scenario, as the focus was only on the direct DM detection capability.
+In this context, it is worthwhile to perform a generic analysis accommodating and characterizing the hypercharge anapole DM particle of any nonzero spin with combined experimental probes all together.

-In our general analysis, we construct effective U(1)$_Y$ gauge-invariant three-point vertices of a hypercharge gauge boson $B$ and two identical on-shell Majorana particles with any non-zero spin.~\footnote{For clarity, the term `Majorana particle' is conventionally used to represent a spin-1/2 self-conjugate particle; however, we will generalize it to include self-conjugate particles of any spin without loss of generality, as done in the work~\cite{Boudjema:1990st}.} These vertices accommodate an arbitrary spin $s$ and non-zero mass $m$, generating interaction vertices with not only a virtual photon $\gamma$ but also a virtual gauge boson $Z$ after electroweak symmetry breaking (EWSB).
+In our general analysis, we construct effective U(1)$_Y$ gauge-invariant three-point vertices of a hypercharge gauge boson $B$ and two identical on-shell Majorana particles with any non-zero spin.\footnote{For clarity, the term ` Majorana particle' is conventionally used to represent a spin-1/2 self-conjugate particle; however, we will generalize it to include self-conjugate particles of any spin without loss of generality, as done in the work~\cite{Boudjema:1990st}.} These vertices accommodate an arbitrary spin $s$ and non-zero mass $m$, generating interaction vertices with not only a virtual photon $\gamma$ but also a virtual gauge boson $Z$ after electroweak symmetry breaking (EWSB).
+A concise overview of the distinction between our analysis targets and those of other studies is shown in Table~\ref{tab:summary_of_works_on_anapole_dm} of our summary and conclusion section.